 MausoleumMonumental graves.Family groupings.
 Tradition/ Believe Required Space A secure building with rows of crypts Above-ground burial space option Crypts are large enough to accommodate a coffin holding a full body or remains.
 Required Terrain Rocky terrain or ground which may be unsuited to conventional.
 Examples Headstone Graves Cost Designed to any size and specification.
 Are a practical and cost-effective alternative to conventional tombstones.
 Decomposition Time Once a crypt is sealed, it is ventilated to promote rapid body decomposition.
 Maintenance Generally clad with hardwearing stone or granite and are weather- resistant and maintenance-free.
 Crypts are sealed at the front with a concrete panel which is cemented closed.
 Multi- interments Traditional graves.
 Tradition/ Believe Required Space Municipal by-laws allow for burial of more than one family member in a grave.
 Up to three bodies from the same family can be placed in the same grave.
 Required Terrain This allows for cemeteries that are theoretically full - i.e. with a body in each grave - to continue being used.
-Cost decreased with the number of burials per grave.
+Cost Cost decreased with the number of burials per grave.
 Decomposition Time A period of time, usually two years, is given before graves are re-opened and a new body can be placed on top of the previous remains, before being covered up again.
 Maintenance High, similar than traditional burials.
-Monumental headstone graves

-Cremation Required Space Required Terrain The deceased body is burnt to ash, Any which greatly reduces the mortal Indigenous landscape.
-Tradition/ Believe remains.
-Ashes are kept in an urn.
-Common amongst Option of plaque.
-Options of disposing of the ashes after Christians/ West.
-Benches are positioned a cremation include: Standard practice amongst throughout the cemetery in - Memorial walls Hindus. sheltered positions. - Gardens Forbidden in Muslim and - Ash graves Orthodox Jewish faiths.
+Cremation Tradition/ Believe Common amongst Christians/ West.
+Standard practice amongst Hindus.
+Forbidden in Muslim and Orthodox Jewish faiths.
 African cultures, traditionally viewed as undesirable although not prohibited.
-Memorial Garden Cost Decomposition Time Maintenance Cremation is offered as a burial Low None option along with traditional burials.
+Options of disposing of the ashes after a cremation include: - Memorial walls Required Terrain Any Indigenous landscape.
+Option of plaque.
+Benches are positioned throughout the cemetery in sheltered positions.
+Cost Decomposition Time None Maintenance Cremation is offered as a burial option along with traditional burials.
 Cremations are cheaper than traditional burials.

-Memorial free and plaque

-Natural bural (Green burial)
+Memorial Garden Memorial tree and plaque Natural bural (Green burlal)

-Reduction burial Required Space Required Terrain Charles of the Control of the Contro

-Tradition/ Believe The buried body is later exhumed and -

-reinterred in a smaller casket, Committee of the Commit

-allowing for burying more family St. Alektin Address.

-members in the same grave.

-Cost Decomposition Time Maintenance

-Shorter than traditional burials Lower than traditional burials

-The state of the s

-Control of the Paris of the Land

-The state of the s

-Color

-Lawn cemetery

-0 ' B : 10 - 12

-Columbarium Required Space Required Terrain

-Tradition/ Believe Take a variety of forms and are, 对特别性的位置的

-Can house many people of occasionally quite elaborate Columbaria built into their

-different religions.
-Religious décor often adorns structures.
-But, more often, they structures or erected onto their

-décor often adorns individual niches and/or urns follow elegant-but-simple architectural grounds.
-Examples

-for ashes. designs and are part of large, urban cemeteries. - Room or building with niches for funeral urns to be Share the state of

-ioi asiles. cemeteries. stored.

-- Niche and Wall of 《沙里·沙里·沙里·沙里·沙里

-Remembrance.

-- A wall structure with ashes

-placed within and covered

-with a plaque.

-Cost Decomposition Time Maintenance

-Cost Decomposition Time Low
+Reduction burial Required Space Required Terrain Tradition/ Believe The buried body is later exhumed and reinterred in a smaller casket, allowing for burying more family S. AND SHOW members in the same grave.
+Cost Decomposition Time Shorter than traditional burials Maintenance Lower than traditional burials Lawn cemetery Columbarium Tradition/ Believe Can house many people of different religions.
+Religious décor often adorns individual niches and/or urns for ashes.
+Required Space Take a variety of forms and are, occasionally quite elaborate structures.
+But, more often, they follow elegant-but-simple architectural designs and are part of large, urban cemeteries.
+Required Terrain Many churches have Columbaria built into their structures or erected onto their grounds.
+Examples - Room or building with niches for funeral urns to be stored. - Niche and Wall of Remembrance. - A wall structure with ashes placed within and covered with a plaque.
+Cost Decomposition Time Maintenance Low

 Promession (freezing) Required Space Required Terrain

 Promession is when the body is

 Tradition/ Believe frozen with liquid nitrogen and then

 Similar to cremation vibrated to disintegrate.
 The pieces

 are freeze dried and placed in a

 biodegradable casket.

 Cost Decomposition Time Maintenance

 High due to irregular usage.
 Caskets are interred in the top Low

 layers of soil, where aerobic

 bacteria cause complete

 decomposition in six to 12 months.

+'